 Your internet service provider (ISP) can monitor your activity.
 ISPs have easy access to your IP address.
 Once they establish your identity, they may send you a warning letter, throttle your internet connection, or in rare cases, even take legal action against you.

 Throttling is a term which indicates that your ISP is intentionally curbing your internet speed.
 They often do this to enhance the connectivity of other users.

 Copyright trolls are those who track down unprotected torrent users.
 They may work independently or for larger corporations.
 They track the user’s IP address and threaten them with legal action.
 This tactic usually works if the user pirates content because they are technically on the wrong side of the law.
 Copyright trolls get monetary recompensation or are paid by companies whose data is being pirated.

-You can keep your internet activity totally private by using a Virtual Private Network (VPN).
-VPNs which don’t maintain a record of your data are better suited for torrenting than others.
+You can keep your internet activity private by using a Virtual Private Network (VPN).
+VPNs that don’t maintain a record of your data are better suited for torrenting than others.

 Furthermore, the server you use needs to be based in a country where you are not legally obliged to provide a log of your internet activity.
-Make sure that the VPN does not decrease your upload or download rates.
+Finally, make sure that the VPN does not decrease your upload or download rates.

 A conviction for torrenting is rare, but if caught, you will face a heavy penalty.
-It is better to protect yourself in every way, should you choose to torrent any file.
+Therefore, it is better to protect yourself in every way, should you torrent any file.